dimi309/small3d/README.md

 in the `android`, `ios` and `ios-opengles` directories to check if everything works, or as a starting point for your own projects.

+If the Android project produces an NDK or SDK related error when opened in Android Studio, just close it without exiting Android Studio and open it again.

 Note that, while on the PC edition I use GLFW for windowing functionalities and I/O, on mobile I access the native infrastructure directly.